Iran says it has seized foreign tanker as Gulf tensions deepen

 It was unclear if the impounded ship was the same vessel Iran towed to safety on Sunday after sending a distress signal.
 Iranian state television had earlier said it was the same ship but the Revolutionary Guards statement did not confirm that.

-The Guards said impounded the ship was smuggling one million liters of fuel in the area of Larak Island in the Gulf and had 12 foreign crew.
+The Guards said the impounded ship was smuggling one million liters of fuel in the area of Larak Island in the Gulf and had 12 foreign crew.

+Oil prices rose after news of the seizure amid rising tensions between Tehran and the West over the safety of shipping in the Strait of Hormuz, a vital gateway for energy exports.

 Although Iran has yet to name the vessel, shipping industry sources said they believe it to be the MT Riah.
 Refinitiv data showed that the last signal received from the vessel was on Sunday when it was in the Strait of Hormuz off the Iranian island of Qeshm, heading toward Oman from Larak Island.